Overview of Microsoft Edge (Chromium) Extensions

-Occasionally, API parity does not exist between Chromium browsers.
+Occasionally, API parity doesn't exist between Chromium browsers.
 For example, there are differences in the identity and payment APIs.
-To ensure your extension meets customer expectations, review API statuses through official browser documentation such as Chrome APIs, Extension APIs Supported in Opera, and Port Chrome Extension To Microsoft (Chromium) Edge.
+To ensure your extension meets customer expectations, review API status through the following official browser docs.

-Depending on the APIs that you require, these differences may mean that you must create slightly different code packages with small differences in the code for each store.
+The APIs you require define the changes you must make to address the differences between each browser.
+It may mean that you must create slightly different code packages with small differences for each store.

 Publish your extension to browser stores